What is the question?

 An example may be cited to get a clear idea of the matter.
 Once upon a time, people realized the need for air to escape from the heat.
 Not exactly.
 Just started looking for an easier way to get air.
 In short, it started using cloth, leaves of broad-leaved trees, hand fans.
 Some of the problems were solved but the shaking of the hands during sleep and the resulting air created more problems inside the people.

-People used the invention of electricity to find a solution with fans.
+the invention of electricity to find a solution with fans.
 But the sound of the fan, the division, or the area of air created problems in their minds.
 The use of AC room started to solve it, what is the solution?
 Someone is colder than someone less, someone has allergies, someone has a cold, someone has tonsillitis, and someone is wondering why it will be hot for a while after entering the house.
 Why takes the switch?
 Etc. Etc. problems began to appear.
 Don’t know what the solution is?

 To summarize the above example, the solution also becomes the problem.
 It means that the solution or answer to the question in the mind is also taking the form of a big question.
 That means there is no permanent solution or answer to any question.
 However, some problems or questions must be answered.
 What is the name of the capital of Iran?
 There is an answer.
 Whether the answer is transparent, clear, confusing, or returns another question, a solution will come.
-About to read question in Bangla you can follow here.

 So, the question means a level solution means the answer.